 AVR requests \$1,102,546 in 2015 and \$1,102,546 in 2016 to construct a new well.
-The necessity for a new well to meet water system demands was documented in the AVR Technical Report 2013 Update-Analysis of Source and Storage Capacity AVR, Exhibit A-20.
-The report includes documentation of demands and their variations in the past, estimates of future demands, pumping capacities, well down times, and issues associated with the aging wells in the water system and concludes that a new well is required for the Main Pressure Zone prior to summer of 2016.
+The necessity for a new well to meet water system demands was documented in the AVR Technical Report documentation of demands and their variations in the past, estimates of future demands, pumping capacities, well down times, and issues associated with the aging wells in the water system and concludes that a new well is required for the Main Pressure Zone prior to summer of 2016.